What makes a CPM?

 - The charting in a CPM also enables the managers to determine start time, end time, slack time and float time associated with each activity of the project.

 What are the disadvantages in a CPM Implementation?

 - In a big project, a CPM can become extremely complicated and difficult to fathom for the new recruits to the project team.

-- If the project is far too bulky and lengthy, the CPM requires software to monitor the plan.
+- If the project is far too bulky and lengthy, the Critical Path Method requires software to monitor the plan.

 - CPM can become ineffective and difficult to manage if it is not well-defined and stable.